Naturalistic Lighting of the Desert

 A shot from Operation: Deli Platter.
 UN soldiers in the desert.

 Stills from an earlier scene in Operation: Deli Platter.
-The UN has landed in the desert and is ready to investigate.
+The FNPF has landed in the desert and is ready to investigate.

 Having dynamic lines in the frames, especially diagonals, is also a key part of Deli Platter’s visual language.
 For that reason, the camera is placed to follow the curve of the dunes.